 Sinus Infection (Sinusitis)

-Sinus infections are common and can cause facial pressure, nasal congestion, headaches, and thick nasal drainage.
 At our urgent care, we provide same-day evaluation and treatment, including symptom relief medications and antibiotics when appropriate.
 No appointment needed.

 • Facial pain or pressure